Aman72095/CoinWallet/README.md

-# TipJar Dapp
+# CoinWallet

 ## Description

-The TipJar contract is a simple Ethereum smart contract that allows users to send tips along with their names and messages.
+The CoinWallet contract is a simple Ethereum smart contract that allows users to send coins along with their names and messages.
 All the interactions with the smart contract can be made using the front-end of the project.

 ## Getting Started